binance/binance-spot-api-docs/faqs/price_range_execution_rules.md

 ## External Reference Price Calculation Method 0

 The reference price was set manually by a human operator.
 This calculation method will only be used in situations when algorithmic calculation of the reference price has been deemed unsuitable.

+## External Reference Price Calculation Method 1

+The reference price is calculated as the average of the trading price from 4 external data providers.

+## External Reference Price Calculation Method 2

+The reference price is the index price of the corresponding USDⓈ-M Binance Futures.

+## External Reference Price Calculation Method 3

+The reference price is calculated as the 5 minute SMA of the Binance Spot mid-spread price.